ITRS-Group/cordial/tools/geneos/docs/geneos_init_demo.md

   -M, --minimal                       use a minimal Netprobe release -i, --include PRIORITY:[PATH|URL]   An include file in the format PRIORITY:[PATH|URL]
+                                      (Repeat as required, gateway only) -l, --log                           Follow logs after starting instance(s) -F, --force                         Ignore existing directories and files and overwrite -n, --name string                   Use name for instances and configurations instead of the hostname -T, --tls                           Create internal certificates for TLS support -C, --signing-bundle string         signing bundle in PEM format.
+                                      This bundle must contain an unencrypted private key and matching signing certificate and other certificates up to the root CA.
+      --insecure                      Do not create internal certificates for TLS support -A, --archive string                Directory of releases for installation -N, --nexus                         Download from nexus.itrsgroup.com.
+Requires ITRS internal credentials -S, --snapshots                     Download from nexus snapshots.
+Requires -N -V, --version VERSION               Download matching VERSION, defaults to latest.
+Doesn't work for EL8 archives. (default "latest")
+  -u, --username string               Username for downloads (password prompted) -w, --gateway-template string       A gateway template file -e, --env NAME=VALUE                Environment variable for instance start-up
-                                      (Repeat as required, gateway only)
+                                      (Repeat as required)
+      --header NAME=VALUE             HTTP header in the format NAME=VALUE (Repeat as required)
+      --allow-root                    allow running as root (not recommended) -G, --config string                 config file (defaults are $HOME/.config/docs.json, /etc/docs/docs.json) -H, --host HOSTNAME                 Limit actions to HOSTNAME (not for commands given instance@host parameters) (default "all")
 ```

 ## SEE ALSO